mathewqpmiller/Excel-KickstarterAnalysis/README.md

 ### Task 2: Create Category Pivot Table / Pivot Chart

 Now that the original dataset has be altered to better identify trends in Kickstarter campaigns, I now have to create some visualizations to communicate what those trends are.
-First I have to make a bar chart that looks at the categorys of the projects.
+First I have to make a bar chart that looks at the categories of the projects.
 The steps to create the category pivot table and pivot chart are as follows.
-* Create a new sheet in the workbook.
+* Create a new sheet in the workbook and name it Categories.
-* Add a pivot table to the new sheet that analyzes the orignal worksheet.
+* Add a pivot table to the new sheet that analyzes the orignal worksheets category column.
-* Count how many of the projects are successful, failed, canceled or still active (live) per category.
+* Count how many of the category projects are successful, failed, canceled or are still active (live).
 * Create a, filterable by country, stacked column pivot chart based on the created pivot table

 <p align="center">